-Being released on bail leading up to your trial allows you to attend work and other responsibilities and helps avoid loss of employment or housing.
+Being released on bail leading up to your trial allows you to attend work and other responsibilities and avoid employment or housing loss.
 You are not entirely free when you post bail, though, and you have some essential duties to fulfill to avoid forfeiting the collateral that is backing your bail bond.
 Follow our tips, and you can avoid further trouble with the law.

 Check-in with your bail company.